nest/nest-simulator/ACKNOWLEDGMENTS.md

   neuronal networks",
 - and compute time provided by UNINETT Sigma2 - the National Infrastructure for High Performance Computing and Data Storage in Norway and its predecessors.

-This project has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreement
-- No. 720270 (Human Brain Project SGA1) and
-- No. 785907 (Human Brain Project SGA2) and
-- No. 945539 (Human Brain Project SGA3) and
-- No. 754304 (DEEP-EST) and
-- No. 800858 (ICEI).